 Not only that, but every year, people in the U.S. dump enough plastic water bottles to circle the earth over 100 times.

-4-Eco friendly living starts at home and in your neighborhood.
+Grow some of your own food.
 Buy it local.
 Transporting goods requires a lot of fuel.
 Support your local economy including the small farmers in your area.
-Much of their produce at farmers markets is fresh, high quality, and organic or close to it.
+Much of the produce at farmers markets is fresh, high quality, and organic or close to it.
 Feel free to ask.

-5-Choose non-toxic green cleaning products to protect your family and environment from chemical toxins that make you sick.
+Green cleaning products get the job done while sparing your family and the environment from chemical toxins that can make you sick.

 Using natural cleaning products is an important part of eco friendly living.
 They help you protect your health, your home, and the environment from toxic fumes and chemicals.
 They do a great job for all but the toughest cleaning needs.

-It's very easy and inexpensive to make effective green cleaning products at home.
+It's easy and inexpensive to make effective green cleaning products at home.
 Lemon, baking soda, white vinegar, water and natural soap are common ingredients.

-6- Limit disposable items.
 Use real dishes and silverware.
 Drink from a mug, not styrofoam, which takes 500 years to degrade.
 It is made from coal, petroleum and ethylene which pollutes air and water.
 These chemicals cause lung cancer and neurological problems.
 25% of landfill waste is chemical leaching styrofoam.
-Need a doggy bag?
-Bring your own reusable container.

 Choose green home products such as low VOC paints, carpets and countertops made with recycled materials, and natural sustainably grown products over synthetics to reduce unhealthy indoor air pollution.